jj5/kickass-crypto/README.md

 If you're refactoring a private method to make it public or protected be sure to introduce the associated final wrapper.

+One last thing: if your component has a public function, it should probably be a final wrapper and just defer to a default implementation.

 #### The advantages of the typed interface on the final wrapper

 Having types on the interface of the final method `is_valid_settings()` confers three main